jlpteaching/dinocpu/README.md

 [success] Total time: 1 s, completed Jan 10, 2019 5:34:36 PM
 ```

-You can search in "should match expectations for each intruction type" (ignore the typo).
+You can search in "should match expectations for each instruction type" (ignore the typo).

 So, let's say you only want to run the single cycle CPU test which executes the `add1` application, you can use the following.